UniMath/agda-unimath/src/trees/polynomial-endofunctors.lagda.md

     is-retraction-eq-Eq-type-polynomial-endofunctor x x refl
 ```

-### The action on morphisms of the polynomial endofunctor
+### The action on maps of the polynomial endofunctor

 ```agda
 map-polynomial-endofunctor :